BiglySoftware/BiglyBT/CONTRIBUTING.md

 :kissing_heart: Thank you for your interest in helping the BiglyBT community.
 There are many ways you can help us, whether you are a normal user, tracker owner, blogger, Java guru, or rich person wanting to give away money.

+If you are new to the Open Source Community and are looking for contributing 101, we highly recommend reading [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)

 ## Spread the Word

 This is the most important contributing request from us.